evans-studio/love4detailing-app/public/dev-guidelines.md

 	•	Hand off brand toolkit and code reference to client
 	•	Create short README with edit instructions

-⸻rtainly — here is the section written in the same structured .md format as your existing dev-guidelines.md file.
-You can paste this directly into your file:

 ⸻

 Git Commit & Push Standards